 Remember that you can make a decision on which form to file every single year.
 Often, HOAs think they only have this option in the very first year and then they have to stick with their choice from that day forward.
 No, you could file alternately from one year to the next if it benefits your HOA.

 Make sure you keep your paperwork in order as the year goes on because this will make everything easier come tax time.
 We all know that tax season comes around every year.
 So there’s no point pretending it doesn’t exist before getting your financials in order.

 In addition, the IRS has a 3 year statute of limitations regarding any audit.
 Most states allow 4 years.
 So make sure to keep all your accounting records along with cancelled checks and supporting invoices.

-Hopefully, with the tips you have learned, filing an HOA tax return will not be that daunting of a task.
+Hopefully, with the tips you have learned, filing an HOA tax return and understanding HOA tax return requirements will not be that daunting of a task.
 With any luck, we’ve answered a few questions you may have had.

-We file HOA tax returns in all 50 states:
+We deal with HOA tax return requirements in all 50 states:

 Alaska, California, Hawaii, Idaho, Louisiana, Missouri, New York, Alabama, North Carolina, Nevada, North Dakota, Oregon, Pennsylvania, Michigan, Rhode Island, Connecticut, South Dakota, Illinois, Wisconsin, Indiana, Arizona, Arkansas, Iowa, Kansas, West Virginia, Montana, New Mexico, Kentucky,Tennessee, Texas, Ohio, Utah, Vermont, Colorado, Maine, South Carolina, Mississippi, Delaware, Florida, Georgia, Virginia, Washington, Nebraska, Maryland, Oklahoma, Massachusetts, Minnesota, New Hampshire, New Jersey, Wyoming